 Domain 2 Interdisciplinary and Patient Centered Communication

-Assemble a collaborative interdisciplinary network, refer and consult appropriately, while maintaining primary responsibility for comprehensive patient care.
+Assemble a collaborative interdisciplinary network, refer, and consult appropriately while co-managing comprehensive patient care.

-Coordinate and manage the care of patients with chronic illness, utilizing specialists, other disciplines, community resources, and family, while maintaining primary responsibility for direction of patient care as the focus of care transitions across ambulatory to acute, subacute settings, and community settings.
+Coordinate the care of patients with chronic illness utilizing specialists, other disciplines, community resources, and family, while co-managing primary responsibility for direction of patient care as the focus of care transitions across ambulatory to acute, sub acute settings, and community settings.

 Translate health information, incorporating shared decision-making and address the specific needs of a patient in context of family and community.

-Facilitate and guide the process of palliative care and/or planning end-of-life care and promote informed choices and shared decision making by patient, family, and members of the health care team.
+Facilitate and guide the process of palliative care and/or planning end of life care and/or supporting the grieving process.
+Promote informed choices and shared decision making by patient, family, and members of the health care team.